Tweet This Mobile site load times are becoming increasingly important within Mobile SEO

-I doe’s look like we are going to have to make some changes initially to keep up with Googles faster load time requirements, or until at least we can catch up with the technology with easy everyday application.
+It does look like we are going to have to make some changes initially if we want to keep up with Googles faster load time requirements, or until at least we can catch up with the technology with easy, everyday application.

 If you are using WordPress then here are a couple of key plugins that will help you with speed and Mobile SEO.